pmbibe/Traefik-with-Let-s-Encrypt/README.md

    - helm install traefik traefik/traefik
 - For using Dashboard, you can create IngressRoute: kubectl apply -f dashboard-traefik.yaml
 In this example, I use Metallb to loadbalance, so I can access dashboard via http://traefik-ui.com/dashboard/
+# In oder to use Let's Encrypt for creating a cert, we will edit Traefik's deployment